5 more rules for taking control of your finances

 Associate with people you have a genuine liking, respect and admiration for and who reciprocate those feelings.
 People respond to authenticity and life is far too short to spend time and energy on people you don’t really like or who don’t really like you.
 As you work on building wealth and creating success it’s important to be able to share your journey and your accomplishments with those who really matter to you.
 Investing in your peer group pays dividends that are just as valuable (if not more so) than your investment returns.

-Whether we like it or not, psychology plays a significant role in our successes.
+Whether we like it or not, psychology plays a significant role in our success.
 Strong self-belief, a clear vision, a solid plan and the right blend of people around us can make all the difference when it comes to building wealth and achieving financial success.
-Wherever your “energy bus” is heading on its wealth building tour, I hope these 10 rules will help you along the route to taking control of your finances!
+Wherever your “energy bus” is heading on its wealth-building tour, I hope these 10 rules will help you along the route to taking control of your finances!